inngest/inngest/README.md

 ## Project Architecture

 Fundamentally, there are two core pieces to Inngest: _events_ and _functions_.
-Functions have several sub-components for managing complex functionality (eg. steps, edges, triggers), but high level an event triggers a function, much like you schedule a job via an RPC call to a queue.
+Functions have several subcomponents for managing complex functionality (eg. steps, edges, triggers), but high level an event triggers a function, much like you schedule a job via an RPC call to a queue.
 Except, in Inngest, **functions are declarative**.
 They specify which events they react to, their schedules and delays, and the steps in their sequence.

 <br />